Naralux/dotfiles/README.md

 Ubuntu's WSL distro has some additional requirements, since the WSL version of the distro does not contain all the packages a full-fat Ubuntu distro does.
 Make sure you also have `jq` and `gcc` installed.

 When using Ubuntu on WSL I found that stowing caused the entire `.config` folder to be symlinked instead of just the files.
-Programs that add files/folders to the `.config` directory (e.g. IntelliJ) end up modifying/adding files in the repository that should not be part of the repository.
+This is because out-of-the-box WSL Ubuntu does not have a `$XDG_CONFIG_HOME` directory.
+Programs that add files/folders to the `.config` directory end up modifying/adding files in the repository that should not be part of the repository.

-I think this is caused by the absence of a `.config` folder in a fresh Ubuntu WSL installation.
-In order to stow files without symlinking an entire directory, use the `--no-folding` option:
+In order to stow files individually, without symlinking an entire directory, use the `--no-folding` option:

 ```
 $ stow --no-folding -S zsh